Join the EulerFold community

 The Efficiency Shift

 The success of Stable Diffusion marked a shift in the AI industry toward efficiency and democratization.
 By proving that high-performance models could run on standard GPUs, the researchers catalyzed a wave of open-source innovation.
 This revealed that the most impactful breakthroughs are often the ones that reduce the barriers to entry.
-It raises the question of whether the future of AI will be defined by the size of the models or by the cleverness of the compression that makes them usable by everyone.
+It raises the question of whether the future of AI will be defined by the size of the models or by the cleverness of the compression that makes them usable by everyone, moving the industry toward a future where creative power is accessible to all.

 Dive Deeper